-Virtually all organizations, for-profit, not-for-profit, government agencies and social organizations, initiate projects to accomplish their strategic objectives.
+Virtually all organizations, for-profits, non-profits, government agencies and social organizations, initiate projects to accomplish their strategic objectives.

 Project management is the application of knowledge, skills and techniques to execute projects effectively and efficiently; on time and in budget.
-It is a strategic competency for organizations, enabling them to tie project results to business goals -- and thus, better compete in their markets.
+It is a strategic competency that enables organizations to strengthen their weaknesses, exploit opportunities, and guard against threats.
 Project Management has always been practiced informally, but it began to emerge as a distinct profession in the mid-20th century.
-Today, it is one of the top skills demanded by organizations around the world.
+Today, project management is one of the top skills demanded by successful organizations around the world.

-Upon successfully completing the SSU course, students will receive a Certificate in Project Management issued by Sonoma State University, regardless of their status with the PMI® examination.
+Upon successfully completing either SSU course, you will receive a Certificate in Project Management, or a Certificate in Agile Project Management, issued by Sonoma State University, regardless of your status with the PMI examinations.Who Should Attend:

-- Professionals seeking to make a career change into project management.
+- Individuals making a career change into traditional or agile project management.